Richardbrown85/creative-wave-design/README.md

 ## Testing

-Testing was conducted on the deployed site through github.
+Testing was conducted on the deployed site through Github.

 ### Techologies used for testing